BlueSquare23/web-lgsm/docs/debugging_the_app.md

 That will bypass Gunicorn and use Flask's builtin debug web server.
 Please note, running the app this way is only recommended for debugging / troubleshooting purposes.
-For production deployments always use the `init.sh` script.
+For production deployments always use the `web-lgsm.py` script.

 ## Feel Free to Reach Out!